 An interface is required so that the OSPM can place a core into a low-power state when it has no work for it.
 The messages sent through this interface must be received by all relevant levels of execution.
-That is, if EL2 and EL3 are implemented, a message sent by a Rich OS must be received by a hypervisor and the Secure world.
-Within the Secure world the message needs to be seen by a Trusted OS or SP, if present, and by any secure platform firmware.
+That is, if EL2 and EL3 are implemented, a message sent by a Rich OS must be received by a hypervisor, and the EL3.
+Within the Secure world the message needs to be seen by a Trusted OS or SP, if present, and by any privileged platform firmware.
 This means that each level of supervisory software can determine whether it must perform context saving.

 Arm expects the Exception level with the highest privilege, as defined in section 3.2, to be the component that can program the power controller to enter an idle state.
-Typically, this is the secure platform firmware.
+Typically, this is EL3.
 PSCI provides a mechanism for the OSPM to pass the desired idle state to the next Exception level.